swift-server-community/mqtt-nio/Sources/MQTTNIO/MQTTNIO.docc/mqttnio.md

 # ``MQTTNIO``

-A Swift NIO based MQTT client
+A Swift NIO based v3.1.1 and v5.0 MQTT client.

+## Overview

 MQTT (Message Queuing Telemetry Transport) is a lightweight messaging protocol that was developed by IBM and first released in 1999.
 It uses the pub/sub pattern and translates messages between devices, servers, and applications.
 It is commonly used in Internet of things (IoT) technologies.